 Nice getaway.
 Pleasant staff.
 Great room xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Traveller from Sheboygan, WI
+Traveller from Windsor, Ont.

-Traveller from Chicago, IL
+Traveller from Toronto

 From apples to ginseng, farms at Niagara-on-the-Lake grow a bevy of enticing staples, including wine grapes.
 The town is home to half of the region’s 50 wineries.
 The area is also steeped in history: the site of Fort George marks the battlegrounds between American and British soldiers during the War of 1812.
 Today, the Niagara-on-the-Lake is better known for placid sailing on Lake Ontario.